American Sugar Refining: Activities

 for $180 million on November 6, 2001.

 American Sugar Refining also owns two of its former major competitors, the California and Hawaiian Sugar Company (C&H Sugar), purchased in 2005, and Jack Frost (National Sugar Company) in 2007.
 Redpath Sugar, Tate & Lyle's European sugar operations, was acquired in 2010.

 In Europe, the company owns and operates sugar refineries in England and Portugal, formerly owned by Tate & Lyle.

 The company is also the majority shareholder of Belize Sugar Industries, the only sugar mill in Belize.

 American Sugar Refining is owned by Florida Crystals Corporation (based in West Palm Beach) and the Sugar Cane Growers Cooperative of Florida (Belle Glade, Florida).

 American Sugar Refining's main competitor in the United States for refined cane sugar is Imperial Sugar.

 Lyle's Golden Syrup

-American Sugar Refining now produces and sells Lyle's Golden Syrup, a brand of golden syrup.
+In July 2010, American Sugar Refining purchased Lyle's Golden Syrup, a brand of golden syrup in the UK.
+The sale included the Plaistow Wharf and Silvertown plants.

 According to a news report, the Guinness Book of Records has concluded that the design of the Lyle's Golden Syrup tin, which has remained almost unchanged since 1885, forms Britain's oldest brand.

+Lawsuits

+In 2024, an antitrust lawsuit was filed against American Sugar Refining on behalf of corporate buyers, consumers, and other sugar purchasers, who accused American Sugar Refining of using an information "clearinghouse" to exchange non-public information about pricing and production levels in order to fix prices, allegedly driving retail sugar prices up 70% between 2019 and 2024.